Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: Braiding in i theories

-Abelian $BF$ theory in 3+1D has been widely applied in condensed matter physics.
-In 3+1D, the topological excitations can be either particles or loops.
-We will show that $BF$ theory captures the Aharonov–Bohm braiding phase between a particle and a loop.
-The partition function of a multi-component $BF$ theory\footnote{While a single-component $BF$ theory usually suffices for a given 3+1D spacetime, the multi-component version is essential for our construction of Toeplitz braiding.
-A related example is the charge–loop excitation symmetry developed in Ref.~\cite{PhysRevB.94.115104}.} is written as $Z=\int D b^I D a^J\, e^{\,\mathrm{i} S_{BF}}$ with $S_{BF}=\int \frac{K_{IJ}}{2\pi}\, b^I \wedge d a^J$.
-Here $K$ is a general $N\times N$ matrix (not necessarily Toeplitz) whose properties will be determined below.
-Implicit summation over repeated indices $I,J$ is understood. $b^I$ and $a^J$ ($I,J=1,\ldots,N$) are compact $U(1)$ 2-form and 1-form gauge fields satisfying the Dirac quantization conditions $\oint db^I\!\in\!2\pi\mathbb{Z}$ and $\oint da^I\!\in\!2\pi\mathbb{Z}$.
+In 3D Abelian topological orders, the topological excitations include both particles and loops; the $BF$ theory naturally captures the associated Aharonov--Bohm particle--loop braiding phase.
+The partition function of a multicomponent $BF$ theory\footnote{While a single-component $BF$ theory usually suffices for a given $3{+}1$D spacetime, the multicomponent generalization is essential for our construction of Toeplitz braiding.
+A related example is the charge--loop excitation symmetry in Ref.~\cite{PhysRevB.94.115104}.} is

+Here $K$ is a general $N\times N$ matrix (not necessarily Toeplitz), whose constraints will be determined below.
+Repeated indices $I,J$ are implicitly summed over.
+The fields $b^I$ and $a^J$ ($I,J = 1,\ldots,N$) are compact $U(1)$ 2-form and 1-form gauge fields obeying the Dirac quantization conditions

 Their gauge transformations are $b^I\!\to\! b^I+d\beta^I$ and $a^I\!\to\! a^I+d\alpha^I$, where $\beta^I$ (1-form) and $\alpha^I$ (0-form) are compact gauge parameters obeying $\oint d\beta^I\!\in\!2\pi\mathbb{Z}$ and $\oint d\alpha^I\!\in\!2\pi\mathbb{Z}$.
-Under these transformations, the action changes only by a boundary term: $S_{BF}\!\to\!S_{BF}+\frac{K_{IJ}}{2\pi}\!\int d\beta^I\!\wedge\! da^J$.
-Placing the theory on $S^2\!\times\!S^2$ and decomposing the integral along the two spheres immediately requires $K_{IJ}\!\in\!\mathbb{Z}$, ensuring gauge invariance of the partition function.
+Under these transformations, the action changes only by a boundary term: $S_{BF}\!\to\!S_{BF}+\frac{K_{I,J}}{2\pi}\!\int d\beta^I\!\wedge\! da^J$.
+Placing the theory on $S^2\!\times\!S^2$ and decomposing the integral along the two spheres immediately requires $K_{I,J}\!\in\!\mathbb{Z}$, ensuring gauge invariance of the partition function.

 The observables are Wilson operators

 where $\gamma$ is a closed 1D loop and $\omega$ a closed 2D surface.
 The delta forms $\delta\omega$ and $\delta\gamma$ are supported only on these manifolds.
 Gauge invariance of $W(\gamma,\omega)$ requires $L_I,N_I\in\mathbb{Z}$.
 A topological excitation is thus either a particle labeled by $\mathbf{N}=(N_1,\ldots,N_N)^{\mT}$ or a closed loop labeled by $\mathbf{L}=(L_1,\ldots,L_N)^{\mT}$, whose worldline and worldsheet are $\gamma$ and $\omega$, respectively.
 The expectation value reads